brandanpdx/local-business-api/README.md

 ## Description

 This is the Epicodus independent end-of-week assignment for Friday, April 3, 2020.
+The purpose of this assignment is to create an API for a local business lookup.
+The API will list restaurants and shops in town.
+The API will list the business name, business type, business address, opening time, and closing time.

 ## User stories
 * User is able to get the list of all businesses in the databse